ruifontes/tesseractOCR/readme.md

 This add-on uses the free and open source Tesseract OCR engine, to perform optical character recognition on an image file, PDF, JPG, TIF or other, without the need to open it.
 It also allows access to WIA enabled scanners to perform OCR to a paper document.
+At last, it also can get the accessible text from an accessible PDF.
 In the NVDA menu, Preferences, a TesseractOCR section is added, where you can configure the following:
 - languages to be used in recognition;
 - the type of documents to be recognized;